john-cd/rust_howto/bk/drafts/language/macros.md

 There are two main types of macros in Rust:

 - Declarative Macros (aka "macros by example").
 These are the most common and look like pattern-matching rules.
-You’ve probably used them already with `println!`, `vec!`, or `format!`.
+You've probably used them already with `println!`, `vec!`, or `format!`.

 - Procedural Macros are more advanced and allow you to operate on the abstract syntax tree (AST) of Rust code.
 They come in three flavors:
   - Custom derive: e.g., `#[derive(Debug)]`.